-You can link more than one channel with a track, so that you can relay messages between all channels.
+You can link more than one channel with a track, so that you can relay and federate messages between all channels.

 For example, if you link a Slack channel and a Microsoft Teams channel with your track.
 Someone using Slack can send messages to someone using Microsoft Teams.
 Track members not using either channel can use the track chat to send messages.